7 Options if You Can’t Pay Your Student Loans

-Depending on the type of student loans you have, here are some of the alternatives that you can consider.
+Depending on the type of student loans you have, here are some potential solutions if you can't make your required student loan payments.

 1. Reduce Your Expenses

 If your budget is tight, take a look at where your money is going and how you may be able to cut expenses in certain areas.
-For example, you may have some unnecessary recurring charges, such as a streaming service or a gym membership that you rarely use.
+For example, you could:

 2. Find Ways to Increase Your Income

-If you have time outside of your primary job, you may also be able to start a side hustle, find odd jobs or look for ways to make extra money from home to earn some extra cash.
+• Considering a side hustle (if you have the time outside your current job) or looking for ways to make extra money from home to earn some extra cash

 3. Get on an Income-Driven Repayment Plan

-If you have federal student loans, you may be eligible for one or more of the four income-driven repayment plans offered by the Department of Education.
+If you have federal student loans, you may be eligible for one or more of the income-driven repayment plans the Department of Education offers.

 These plans allow you to reduce your monthly payment to 10% to 20% of your discretionary income, which is based on your household income and the poverty guidelines for your state of residence and household size.
 They also extend your repayment term to 20 or 25 years, after which your remaining balance is forgiven.